nievesalvin/02-operators-lab/README.md

   * Use an `if`/`else` statement pair to build the `unsafe?` method.
 It should return `true` if the speed is either below `40` or above `60`. *Going 30 mph on the freeway would be unsafe, as would going 95 mph.
 Going 50 miles per hour, however, would return `false` as that's within the "safe" range.*
 4. Build the method `not_safe?` that is a version of your previous `unsafe?` method but use the ternary operator (`?:`) instead of an `if`/`else` statement pair.

-**A Debugging Reminder:** You can interact with your methods by typing `require 'pry'` at the top of your file, running `gem install pry` in the terminal, and then placing the line `binding.pry` inside the method that you want to play around with.
-Then, when you run the test suite using `learn` in your terminal, your program will freeze when it hits the binding and you'll be able to explore your method inside your console.
+**A Debugging Reminder:** You can interact with your methods by typing `require 'pry'` at the top of your file, (running `gem install pry` in the terminal if you haven't already), and then placing the line `binding.pry` inside the method that you want to play around with.
+Then, when you run the test suite using `rspec` in your terminal, your program will freeze when it hits the binding and you'll be able to explore your method inside your console.

 ## Resources

 * [Ruby Operators](http://www.techotopia.com/index.php/Ruby_Operators)
 * [Stack Overflow - Ternary Operators](http://stackoverflow.com/a/4252945)

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/operators' title='Operators'>Operators</a> on Learn.co and start learning to code for free.</p>

-<p class='util--hide'>View <a href='https://learn.co/lessons/operators'>Ternary Operators and Statement Modifiers</a> on Learn.co and start learning to code for free.</p>